Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open

 In practice, a problem definition written in \stexttt{.pro} input files is usually split between the objects defining data particular to a given problem, such as geometry, physical characteristics and boundary conditions (i.e., the \stexttt{Group}, \stexttt{Function} and \stexttt{Constraint} objects), and those defining a resolution method, such as unknowns, equations and related objects (i.e., the \stexttt{Jacobian}, \stexttt{Integration}, \stexttt{FunctionSpace}, \stexttt{Formulation}, \stexttt{Resolution} and \stexttt{PostProcessing} objects).
 The processing cycle ends with the presentation of the results, using the \stexttt{PostOperation} object.

 The major changes appear at \stexttt{Formulation} and \stexttt{Resolution} stages.
 A new \stexttt{Eig} operator was introduced in the parser.
 It can be invoked to set up a polynomial EVP when combined with the keyword \stexttt{Order}, or a rational EVP when combined with the keyword \stexttt{Rational}.
-The \stexttt{Order} or \stexttt{Rational} keywords allow to define the dependance of the problem with the eigenvalue $\lambda:=i\omega$.
+The \stexttt{Order} or \stexttt{Rational} keywords allow to define the dependence of the problem with the eigenvalue $\lambda:=i\omega$.
 Depending on whether \stexttt{Order} or \stexttt{Rational} is set, GetDP internally calls the static functions \stexttt{\_polynomialEVP} or \stexttt{\_nonlinearEVP} where the interface to SLEPc is written in practice.
 These functions can be found in the source code of GetDP in the C++ file \spath{Kernel/EigenSolve_SLEPC.cpp} for further details.

 Note that in all GetDP eigenvalue solvers the eigenvalue has been chosen to be $i\omega$, consistently with the convention in this paper.
-In the following GetDP listings, note that the dots (\textbf{...}) represents a deliberate omission of some instructions that are unnecessary to the comprehension of the syntax implemented.
+In the following GetDP listings, the dots (\textbf{...}) represent a deliberate omission of some instructions that are unnecessary to the comprehension of the implemented syntax.
 The reader is invited to refer to the template example to see these GetDP code snippets in their global context.